Briefing your graphic designer

 When the time comes and you find yourself in need of the services of a graphic designer, the first port of call is usually to find a graphic designer that you gel with and have an introductory meeting.
 When it comes to briefing your graphic designer it helps to do some preparation first, so here are some things you may want to consider:

 - Before your first meeting note down your business purpose and direction and gather information on competitors such as their website, location, clients etc.

-- When you get to your meeting, brainstorm words to describe your business, say who your target audience is such as demographic, business size, entity and so on.
+- When you get to your meeting and begin briefing your graphic designer, brainstorm words to describe your business, say who your target audience is such as demographic, business size, entity and so on.

 - Show your designer any past material you may have had commissioned and gather any logos or images that show the feel you would like to portray.
 You can even include sketches or mood boards you may have regarding colours and layout.